Naive T cell

 In immunology, a naive T cell (Th0 cell) is a T cell that has differentiated in the thymus, and successfully undergone the positive and negative processes of central selection in the thymus.
 Among these are the naive forms of helper T cells (CD4+) and cytotoxic T cells (CD8+).
-Any naive T cell is considered immature and, unlike activated or memory T cells, has not encountered its cognate antigen within the periphery.
+Naive T cells, unlike activated or memory T cells, have not encountered its cognate antigen within the periphery.
 After this encounter, the naive T cell is considered a mature T cell.

 Phenotype

 Naive T cells are commonly characterized by the surface expression of L-selectin (CD62L) and C-C Chemokine receptor type 7 (CCR7); the absence of the activation markers CD25, CD44 or CD69; and the absence of memory CD45RO isoform.
 They also express functional IL-7 receptors, consisting of subunits IL-7 receptor-α, CD127, and common-γ chain, CD132.
 In the naive state, T cells are thought to require the common-gamma chain cytokines IL-7 and IL-15 for homeostatic survival mechanisms.
 While naive T cells are regularly regarded as a developmentally synchronized and fairly homogeneous and quiescent cell population, only differing in T cell receptor specificity, there is increasing evidence that naive T cells are actually heterogeneous in phenotype, function, dynamics and differentiation status, resulting in a whole spectrum of naive cells with different properties.
 For instance, some non-naive T cells express surface markers similar to naive T cells (Tscm, stem cell memory T cells; Tmp, memory T cells with a naive phenotype), some antigen-naive T cells have lost their naive phenotype, and some T cells are incorporated within the naive T cell phenotype but are a different T cell subset (Treg, regulatory T cells; RTE, Recent Thymic emigrant).
-It is important to appreciate these differences when assessing naive T cells.
-Majority of human naive T cells are produced very early in life when infant's thymus is large and functional.
-Decrease in naive T cell production due to involution of the thymus with age is compensated by so called "peripheral proliferation" or "homeostatic proliferation" of naive T cells which have emigrated from the thymus earlier in life.
-The homeostatic proliferation causes change to naive T cell gene expression and i.e. is manifested by acquisition of CD25 surface protein expression.
+The majority of human naive T cells are produced very early in life when the thymus is large and functional.
+The subsequent decrease in naive T cell production due to involution of the thymus with age is compensated by so called "peripheral proliferation" or "homeostatic proliferation" of naive T cells which have emigrated from the thymus earlier in life.
+Homeostatic proliferation causes change to naive T cell gene expression and is manifested by surface expression of CD25.